haifeng2013/rollup-plugin-bundle-html/README.md

 - template: Required. the path of the template file, it should be a html file.
 - filename: Optional. the name of the result html file, if omitted, the template name will be used.
+- ignoredFiles: Optional.
+An array containing all files to ignore when scanning the build directory.
+  Specifying a directory name will make all children files ignored.
 - externals: Optional. a list of files which will be insert into the resule html.
 The file should be a valid url.
   - externals.file: file path.